gillandsiphon/gillandsiphon.github.io/content/posts/claude-artifacts.md

 * I like the simplified grid dimensions.

-> Prompt: Make the grid 9x9 and make the size a little larger.
+> **Prompt**: Make the grid 9x9 and make the size a little larger.
 Set the board color to #F1DDC7.
 Set the pink color to #F59F9F.
 Replace the inner grid with a single gridline instead of double gridlines to simplify.
 Make sure the star is centered.

 !["scrabble3"](/img/scrabble3.png)